Chocolate Espresso Cake

 This post may contain affiliate links.
 See my disclosure policy.

-This chocolate espresso cake is a moist and rich cake filled with two types of coffee to intensify the chocolate flavor!
-Made without eggs or dairy, it’s a simple yet elegant cake that is sure to impress!
+This chocolate espresso cake is a moist and rich cake filled with two types of coffee to intensify the chocolate flavor.
+Made without eggs or butter, this is a simple yet elegant cake that’s sure to impress!

 chocolate espresso cake

 When it comes to baking chocolate desserts, one of the most underrated ingredients is, without a doubt, coffee.
-It doesn’t make the cake taste like coffee but instead intensifies the chocolate flavor.
-This chocolate espresso cake ticks all the boxes.
+It doesn’t make the cake taste like coffee, but instead intensifies the chocolate flavor.
+Thank you, cooking school, for teaching me that little tidbit, because it’s what inspired my chocolate espresso cake recipe.

 Why I love this recipe

-• Naturally vegan.
-Like my death by chocolate cake, there are no dairy-based ingredients needed, yet you’d never be able to tell.
+• Pantry staples only.
+Like my death by chocolate cake, there are no eggs or butter needed, yet you’d never be able to tell.

 • Perfect for chocolate lovers.
 Chocolate is, obviously, the star of the show in this recipe.
 Thanks to the cocoa powder and chocolate frosting, you’ll experience the ultimate chocolate experience in every bite.